 Who the Hell is Hamish?
 This Australian true crime podcast follows the story of Sydneysider Hamish McLaren who deceived people all over the world, swindling them out of over $7 million.
 The podcast follows the people he manipulated, how he did it and, it even unveils how he got away with it for so long.
 A man who seemingly could transform himself into anyone you wanted him to be, Who the Hell is Hamish? will leave you questioning everything.
 One of the best true crime podcasts worth a listen now!

 Up and Vanished

-Hosted by Payne Lindsey, Up and Vanished is a documentary style true crime podcast that investigates a range of missing people who have disappeared without a trace.
+Hosted by Payne Lindsey, Up and Vanished is a documentary-style true crime podcast that investigates a range of missing people who have disappeared without a trace.
 The podcast follows cold case Tara Grinstead and her disappearance – one of the biggest case files in Georgia, USA.
-The podcast follows old leads and finds new ones, interviewing the people who were around during the disappearance.
+Up and Vanished follows old leads and finds new ones, interviewing the people who were around during the disappearance.
 The podcast keeps you guessing and intrigued all the way through.

 For something motivational, we’ve found The 10 Best Inspirational Podcasts on Spotify.
 Or, stream yourself out of boredom with our list of the 10 Best Binge-Worthy YouTube Podcasts and Channels.